-- soft tissue imaging that enables superior tissue visualization and enhanced differentiation between healthy and diseased tissues; - unlimited orientation and positioning of the imaging plane; - the ability to directly acquire volumetric (three dimensional) data sets; - the ability to evaluate both the structure and certain functions of internal organs; and - no harmful ionizing radiation exposure for either the patient or the physician.
+- · soft tissue imaging that enables superior tissue visualization and enhanced differentiation between healthy and diseased tissues; - unlimited orientation and positioning of the imaging plane; - the ability to directly acquire volumetric (three dimensional) data sets; - · the ability to evaluate both the structure and certain functions of internal organs; and - no harmful ionizing radiation exposure for either the patient or the physician.

-We estimate that there are 400-500 functional neurosurgery centers worldwide with surgeons on staff with the capability to perform the type of MRI-guided minimally invasive neurosurgical procedure described herein.
+Industry sources estimate that there are approximately 400-500 functional neurosurgery centers worldwide with surgeons on staff with the capability to perform the type of MRI-guided minimally invasive neurosurgical procedure described herein.
 MRI scanners are available in a number of different configurations and field strengths, which refers to the strength of the magnet used to create the magnetic field.
-Magnetic field strength is measured in Tesla, or T. The most common field strength for MRI scanners is 1.5T.
-Higher field strength scanners such as 3T MRI scanners are gaining commercial market adoption, offering faster scanner speeds and even higher resolution images than 1.5T MRI scanners.
+Magnetic field strength is measured in Tesla, or T.

-Minimally Invasive Surgical Procedures

-Over the past few decades, one of the most important trends in medicine has been the replacement of open surgical procedures with minimally-invasive approaches.
-This has taken place in cardiology, where a coronary artery is stented open or a valve is replaced through a small radial incision under x-ray guidance in an angio-suite, instead of in the operating room.
-Similarly, during surgery, a laminectomy is performed through a small incision instead of a large one reducing recovery time.
+Minimally Invasive Surgical Procedures in the MRI Suite and the Operating Room stented open or a valve is replaced through a small radial incision under x-ray guidance in an angio-suite, instead of in the operating room.
+Similarly, during surgery, a laminectomy is performed through a small incision instead of a large one, reducing recovery time.
 As one follows the trajectory of medical innovation throughout the body, we believe two observations may be made when a procedure moves to a minimally-invasive approach: (i) the number of patients who are eligible for these procedures grows significantly; and (ii) surgeons come to rely on an imaging modality to facilitate live image guidance to see inside the body in place of visualizing anatomy in an open procedure.
 Stereotactic neurosurgery incorporates imaging to help surgeons see through the patient's skull.
 The modality that best delivers the level of specificity required to delineate different regions of the brain is MRI.
-MRI allows surgeons to segment the brain into 22 subcortical structures and helps identify the precise target and avoid vasculature and, in turn, to avoid bleeding.
+MRI allows surgeons to segment the brain into 22 subcortical structures and helps identify the precise target and avoids vasculature and bleeding.
 In order to facilitate surgery in a large magnet, metal tools that are typically used in the operating room need to be adapted to the MRI suite.
-ClearPoint has reduced the size and changed the composition of stereotactic headframes, onsite navigation systems and drills, manufacturing them out of MR safe materials such as plastics, ceramics and liquids visible under MRI.
-During a ClearPoint procedure, surgeons use our complete navigation system inside an MRI scanner, defining targets in real-time to decide, guide, treat and confirm the procedure with pinpoint accuracy.